 For her pen and ink illustration, Reyha methodically layered the mediums and then cropped the work to frame her composition.
 For her acrylic painting on canvas, Reyha created a rich neutral tint instead of using black paint, which adds a softness to the palette while harmonizing the contrasts of the design.
 I'm so proud of her hard work and can't wait to see what Reyha invents next in the art studio!

 Art On,Ms. Knight

 I love the way he added the rays of color around the wheel, and that Gavin's knowledge of birds is an endless source of inspiration.
 Having worked with Gavin on his art at Blue Heron Nature Preserve and Georgia Audubon, I can attest that he is an avid naturalist and birder.
-In fact, last fall Gavin became the youngest Master Birder EVER with Georgia Audubon!!
+In fact, Gavin became the youngest Master Birder EVER with Georgia Audubon!!
 As an e-bird expert, he certainly helps me live the mantra, "We learn most when we're teaching."
-I'm excited about the fresh two and three dimensional ornithological projects Gavin is tackling this year, especially his Middle Years Project which is an illustrated Bird Field Guide of Blue Heron Nature Preserve.
+I'm excited about the fresh two and three dimensional ornithological projects Gavin is tackling this year and his illustrated Bird Field Guide of Blue Heron Nature Preserve.
 Bird On,Ms. Knight